1996–97 All-Ireland Senior Club Hurling Championship

 The 1996–97 All-Ireland Senior Club Hurling Championship was the 27th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 22 September 1996 and ended on 17 March 1997.
+The championship ran from 22 September 1996 to 17 March 1997.

-Sixmilebridge were the defending champions, however, they failed to qualify after being defeated in the Clare Senior Championship.
+Sixmilebridge of Clare were the defending champions, however, they failed to qualify after being beaten by Wolfe Tones na Sionna in the quarter-finals of the 1996 Clare SHC.
+Boherlahan–Dualla of Tipperary, Wolfe Tones na Sionna of Clare and Young Irelands of Kilkenny made their championship debut.

-On 17 March 1996, Athenry won the championship after a 0–14 to 1–08 defeat of Wolfe Tones in the All-Ireland final at Croke Park.
-It was their first ever championship title.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 1997, between Athenry of Galway and Wolfe Tones na Sionna of Clare, in what was a first championship meeting between the teams.
+Athenry won the match by 0–14 to 1–08 to claim a first title.

 Ballygunner's Paul Flynn was the championship's top scorer with 3–21.